April 12, Reading 3 – Mark 8:11-26

 We read that Jesus sighed deeply in His spirit.

-In yesterday’s reading from Mark we saw another instance – Jesus sighed when looking up to heaven, before healing the deaf and mute man.
+In yesterday’s reading from Mark we saw another instance of this – Jesus sighed when looking up to heaven, before healing the deaf and mute man.

 Sigh.

-Often we’re not sure whether to sigh or not.
+Sometimes we might not be sure whether we should sigh or not.

-A sigh generally means there is great weight on the spirit, something bigger than what we can get our heads around.
+A sigh generally means there is a great weight on the spirit, something bigger than we can get our heads around.

-But Jesus sighed!
-And He is the creator and sustainer of the universe, amongst other things All-Knowing.
-There is nothing His understanding lacks for any matter.
+Jesus is the creator and sustainer of the universe, all-knowing, all-seeing, all-powerful.
+There is nothing outside of His understanding, no lack in any way.

 When we sigh, we can know that Jesus did too.

-However – For us, Peter’s exhortation to us must ring true,
+For us to keep in mind, Peter’s exhortation must ring true,

 “Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you, casting all your anxieties on him, because he cares for you.”